reIyst/SSWG/Setup Guide Endpoint Swap.md

 :eight_spoked_asterisk:_You can install and run the script to obtain the keys within the `wg.json` file prior to doing Multi Peer section._

-From the [reIyst SSWG](https://github.com/reIyst/SSWG/releases/tag/OpenWrt_Wireguard_Surfshark) download the ['sswg.sh'](https://github.com/reIyst/SSWG/releases/download/OpenWrt_Wireguard_Surfshark/sswg.sh) and ['sswg.json'](https://github.com/reIyst/SSWG/releases/download/OpenWrt_Wireguard_Surfshark/sswg.json) [^1] files.
-If you have WinSCP your day is made easy.
+From the [reIyst SSWG](https://github.com/reIyst/SSWG/releases/tag/OpenWrt_Wireguard_Surfshark) download the ['sswg.sh'](https://github.com/reIyst/SSWG/releases/download/OpenWrt_Wireguard_Surfshark/sswg.sh) and ['sswg.json'](https://github.com/reIyst/SSWG/releases/download/OpenWrt_Wireguard_Surfshark/sswg.json) files.[^1] If you have WinSCP your day is made easy.
 SSH into your router via WinSCP/Putty and create the folder structure.
 Copy the two files into the 'wg' directory and make the sswg.sh file executable. `./sswg.sh -g`  Is the first run application and will produce all connection files w/ pvt keys needed to configure your router, and/or import in WireGuard's© desktop app.

 ``mkdir -p /wg/``